dhanjyoti/React-step-by-step/React_Notes/react_note.md

 `Note` -> Event bubbling in React is not a problem to be solved but rather a natural behavior of the DOM and React's event handling system.
 It allows us to capture and handle events at different levels of our component hierarchy.
-However, if you want to prevent an event from bubbling up to parent elements or siblings, you can use the `stopPropagation` method on the event object.
+However, if we want to prevent an event from bubbling up to parent elements or siblings, we can use the `stopPropagation` method on the event object.

 # 3. `stopPropagation` ->